krixlion/dev_forum-auth/docs/Features.md

 ## JWTs
 Each opaque token has to be translated to a JWT before it can be used by any of the backend services.

-Data needed to recreate a JWT is stored in MongoDB in an unencrypted form.
+Data needed to recreate a JWT from a token ID is stored in MongoDB in an unencrypted form.

 Every translated JWT is also given:
 - a `kid` which points to the private key used to sign the token.
 It's used to retrieve a correct public JWK from the JWKS (JWK Set) to verify the token with,
-- a `jti` which is set to the opaque token source,
+- a `jti` which is set to the opaque token source string,
 - a `type` claim which describes whether a JWT is an access token or a refresh token.

 # Token Validator package written in Go